 Section 12. a.
-In no event shall UC Claims Intermittent Intake Interviewers or Energy Assistance Workers be entitled to utilize annual leave during periods of no pay status.
-In the event a UC Claims Intermittent Intake Interviewer or Energy Assistance Worker is placed in no pay status on a pre-scheduled annual leave day, the UC Claims Intermittent Intake Interviewer or Energy Assistance Worker shall not be permitted to use annual leave for that day, but shall be permitted to either reschedule the annual day or carry over such leave.
+In no event shall Energy Assistance Workers be entitled to utilize annual leave during periods of no pay status.
+In the event an Energy Assistance Worker is placed in no pay status on a pre-scheduled annual leave day, the Energy Assistance Worker shall not be permitted to use annual leave for that day, but shall be permitted to either reschedule the annual day or carry over such leave.
 If annual leave must be rescheduled under this Section, but cannot be rescheduled during the calendar year, the calendar year shall be extended for seven (7) pay periods for rescheduling purposes.
 Any days carried over in accordance with this Subsection in excess of the 45 day limit which are not scheduled and used during the first seven (7) pay periods of the next calendar year or which are not used prior to placement in no pay status, whichever is sooner will be converted to sick leave, subject to the 300 day limitation contained in Article 12, Section 2.
 Scheduling of those days carried over shall be in accordance with Section 3 above.

 b.
-UC Claims Intermittent Intake Interviewers and Energy Assistance Workers who are placed in no pay status and are not recalled within 14 calendar days of the effective date of being placed in no pay status may elect at the expiration of the 14 calendar day period, to be paid for any accumulated annual leave which they have earned.
+Energy Assistance Workers who are placed in no pay status and are not recalled within 14 calendar days of the effective date of being placed in no pay status may elect at the expiration of the 14 calendar day period, to be paid for any accumulated annual leave which they have earned.
 Any hours paid shall not count for seniority purposes, benefits calculation or leave earnings.
 Nor shall such pay-out be used to "bracket" a holiday so as to incur the payment of holiday pay.
-The payment hereunder shall be calculated based on the hourly rate in effect at the time the UC Claims Intermittent Intake Interviewer or Energy Assistance Worker was placed in no pay status.
-If the UC Claims Intermittent Intake Interviewer does not elect to be paid for accumulated annual leave earned, the UC Claims Intermittent Intake Interviewer's or Energy Assistance Worker's accumulated annual leave shall be frozen until his or her return to active pay status.
+The payment hereunder shall be calculated based on the hourly rate in effect at the time the Energy Assistance Worker was placed in no pay status.
+If the Energy Assistance Worker does not elect to be paid for accumulated annual leave earned, the Energy Assistance Worker's accumulated annual leave shall be frozen until his or her return to active pay status.